arria-nlg/index-arria-workshop/README.md

 Please note that NLG Studio is designed for Google Chrome.
 We strongly recommend using Chrome when building Studio applications.

 Firstly, log in to NLG Studio at <https://app.studio.arria.com>.
 If you haven't signed up yet, click the `Don't have an account` button and follow the instructions.
-Please note that the validation email can take a few minutes to come through.
+The validation email can take a few minutes to come through.

 Rather than creating the whole project from scratch, we are going to import a pre-built Studio project.
 The file we are going to load is in the git repository at `studio/nlgStudioProject.json`.
 Click the `Import a Project` button, which is next to new project.